Women in local government

 We encourage greater participation of women in local government as councillors and senior managers, in recognition of ongoing under-representation of women in these roles.

-We continue to support increasing the number of women participating in local government by:
+We support increasing the number of women participating in local government by:

 Celebrating 100 Years of Women in Local Government